SDGOP Senate Caucus elections tonight! Here’s the 411 on the caucus races as of this AM

 - Al Novstrup

-The GOP members of the House of Representatives isn’t meeting for another week, but so far, this is what I’m gleaning from reports in the field:
+The GOP members of the House of Representatives aren’t meeting for another week, but so far, this is what I’m gleaning from reports in the field:

 Speaker of the House